 Classic Car Collection

-The Classic Car Collection is a gathering of 200 automobiles that is diverse and all-encompassing and illustrates the evolution and art of the automobile and its role in our lives.
+The Classic Car Collection is a gathering of over 100 automobiles that is diverse and all-encompassing and illustrates the evolution and art of the automobile and its role in our lives.

 The catalyst for the museum was the donation of 130 automobiles from Bernie and Janice Taulborg in 2011.
 The Taulborg Collection represented more than four decades of acquiring and restoring vintage vehicles of wide-ranging styles.
 The museum has since added several vehicles through generous donations from other owners, and it is these vehicles that create our permanent collection.
 In addition to the permanent collection, they typically display approximately 60 vehicles that are on loan to the museum from their generous owners.
 This group is regularly changing and evolving and will ensure a fresh display each time you visit the museum.

 The museum has recreated a 1950’s gas station, with its vintage tools and more modern devices that show the progression of technical sophistication and how the technician has kept us on the road.
 You will also visit a Drive-In Theater display that incorporates the original vintage ticket booth from our local Kearney Drive-In.
 Other technological displays include various video screens showing historical footage and also recent events, our terrific ‘Car Hoods Project’ that uses large recreated car hoods as video screens for historical and entertaining footage.